-John G. Grisafi
+John G. Grisafi, PhD

 I believe in service to the academic profession, to students, and the wider community beyond academia.
-I teach Korean history, religion, and culture classes on a voluntary basis at a local Korean American church.
+I taught Korean history, religion, and culture classes on a voluntary basis at a local Korean American church.
 I give guest lectures and public talks in panels and webinars, and consult for media.
 Within academia, I organize conferences, panels, and other events, edit publications, and provide peer reviews.
 I am available on a case-by-case basis for public speaking, guest lectures, and media consultation and interviews on topics within my areas of expertise and experience.

 Check my News & Announcements page for updates on my upcoming and recent presentations, talks, publications, and more.